 1. Use a Timed Page Pop

-Keep in mind that this page pop should offer something incentivizing or relevant enough to individuals in this “consideration” phase to entice a click.
+Remember that this page pop should offer something incentivizing or relevant enough to individuals in this “consideration” phase to entice a click.

 Some good content to add to the page pop would be: